MEG visual tutorial: Single subject (BIDS)

 Display the MEG sensors.
 Review the segments that were tagged as artifact, determine if each event represents an artifact and then mark the time of the artifact as BAD.
 This can be done by selecting the time window around the artifact, then right-click > Reject time segment.
 Note that this detection process marks 1-second segments but the artifact can be shorter.

-- Once all the events in the two categories are reviewed and bad segments are marked, the two categories (1-7Hz and 40-240Hz) can be deleted.
+Once all the events in the two categories are reviewed and bad segments are marked, the two categories (1-7Hz and 40-240Hz) can be deleted.
+If want to mark as bad most of the events in a category, another solution is to add the tag BAD to its name (or menu Events > Mark group as bad), and remove from it the segments you don't want to reject.

 - Do this detection and review again for the EEG.